 It also received a 5-star rating in the Forbes Travel Guide 2019.

 Le Sereno Hotel

 While maintaining its original essence, Le Sereno has relaunched with a new restaurant and fitness centre, enhanced spa and wellness facilities, and 39 newly rebuilt suites – including a trio of three-bedroom family villas, each with private pools on the water.

-The hotel’s exotic gardens were designed by landscape architect Enrique Blanco, and Restaurant Le Sereno now includes a centrally located bar and beachfront dining venue, all focusing on Mediterranean dishes, led by Chef Alex Simone.
+Recommended by Forbes, the hotel’s exotic gardens were designed by landscape architect Enrique Blanco, and Restaurant Le Sereno now includes a centrally located bar and beachfront dining venue, all focusing on Mediterranean dishes, led by Chef Alex Simone.